How can wellness activities and physical education activities combine in meaningful ways to make me the best I can be?

-Pre-Kindergarten’s Movement Education class covers many fundamental skills and approaches for gaining physical awareness and development.
+The Pre-Kindergarten Movement Education class covers many fundamental skills and approaches for gaining physical awareness and development.
 We focus on appropriate use of individual and group space.
-Through the use of manipulative objects and their own bodies, they explore non-locomotor skills such as balancing, twisting, bending, and stretching, while also exploring general space through creatively moving through high, medium, and low levels.
+Through the use of manipulative objects and their own bodies, students explore non-locomotor skills such as balancing, twisting, bending, and stretching, while also exploring general space through creatively moving through high, medium, and low levels.
 Locomotor movements including galloping, hopping, jumping, and skipping are integrated into the curriculum on a daily basis.
 The pre-kindergarten students learn the concept of the four elements of movement (space, time, shape and force/flow) and are immersed in a variety of activities intended to master and discover skills within this conceptual realm.
 Gross and fine motor skills are introduced through tracking objects, such as throwing and catching scarves and bouncing and catching balls.
 The curriculum is supplemented with a literacy approach, utilizing age appropriate books with movement themes to reinforce classroom activities.

 In kindergarten and first grade, the movement exploration approach is used in teaching locomotive movements, manipulation skills, balance skills, eye-hand and eye-foot coordination, and spatial awareness.
 Children learn how to apply directional commands to all locomotor skills.
 Students are taught how to apply speed, level, spatial relationships and the use of various body parts to movement skills.
 Students are encouraged to exhibit responsible personal and social behaviors such as working well independently and with others, following directions and safety rules, staying on task, and putting forth their best effort.